-Use these self help meditation shortcuts to help you to slow down or stop your internal dialogue, the continual self-chatter that’s repeated, over and over, in your mind.
-Once your mind is quiet then the door within will open and you’ll gain access to real spiritual inspirations and greater understanding.
+Use these inspired self help meditation shortcuts to help you to slow down or stop your internal dialogue, the continual self-chatter that’s repeated, over and over, in your mind.
+Once your mind has become quieter then the door within will begin to open and you’ll gain access to real spiritual inspirations and greater understanding!

-If your desire is to seek answers to your life challenges, then meditation might be an invaluable tool for you to use.
-Because once you've mastered meditation - intuition and inspiration will naturally flow to you.
-Therefore, practicing these self help meditation shortcuts will be of great assistance in helping you to access that real spiritual intelligence.
+If one of your desires is to seek answers to your life challenges then meditation might be an invaluable tool for you to use, this is because once you've mastered meditation then intuition and inspiration will naturally flow to you.
+Therefore, practicing these inspired self help meditation shortcuts will be of great assistance in helping you to access that real spiritual intelligence!

-Due to my life experience and research into religion and spiritual belief systems I'd developed an interest in Thai Buddhism.
-This was mainly because during the several years I spent traveling extensively throughout Thailand, I'd met several Westerners who'd donned the orange robe, some of them for more than 20 years.
-My curiosity as to "why they did so" had become a burning desire to find out for myself!
+Due to events in my life experience and my research into religion and spiritual belief systems I'd developed an interest in Thai Buddhism.
+This was mainly because during the several years I spent traveling extensively throughout Thailand I'd met several Westerners who'd donned the orange robe, some of them for 20 years or more.
+My curiosity as to "why they did so" had become a burning desire to find out for myself, first hand!

 Once our thoughts slow down or stop, our mind is quiet.
 And in addition to allowing our own internal guidance to flow to us, when our thoughts stop our own resistance to what we want also stops.
 As a result of this lack of resistance we allow all good things to naturally come to us

 And what is that Source?
 Some people call it the Universe or God or Love and many other labels are applied.
 None of those labels represent absolute truth, but they might be helpful for grasping the meaning of something abstract, something that's unnameable and unknowable as an absolute!